rg9400/CloudThemes/README.md

 # CloudThemes

+** This is no longer maintained

 ## Cloud Arr
-The current version has support for Radarr, Sonarr V2, Sonarr V3, Lidarr, and Bazarr
+The current version has support for Radarr, Sonarr V2, and Bazarr.

+It used to have support for Lidarr and SOnarr V3, but when they update their webpack, it changes each and every selector to a different hash, breaking the CSS completely.
+While I would like to fix my CSS, this is too cumbersome to do, especially since it may happen again in the future.

 ### Setup
 <details><summary>Expand</summary>